xuChenSJTU/ETL-master/README.md

 # CUPL-master
 This is a pytorch implementation of our paper: "Learning Complete User Preferences for Cross Domain Recommendation"

-You can access the paper through:

 **Running Tips**
 This folder contains the thhree datasets used in our paper and the codes of our CUPL model.
 Specifically, main_my.py is our model and the other four main_xxx.py files are four variants of CUPL in the abalation study of our paper.